Commerce Sec. Ross denies concealing business ties to Putin family

 The four holdings on the list of assets that Ross held onto were valued by him on the form as between $2.05 million and $10.1 million.
 These four, in turn, are linked through ownership chains to two other entities, WLR Recovery Fund IV DSS AIV L.P. and WLR Recovery Fund V DSS AIV L.P., which were listed in Ross' financial disclosure prior to confirmation, but were not among the assets he declared he would retain.
 According to an SEC filing, those entities hold 17.5 million shares in Navigator, which constitutes control of nearly one-third of the shipping firm.

 A cursory look at Navigator's annual reports reveal an apparent conflict of interest.
-Navigato's second-largest client is SIBUR, the Russian petrochemical giant.
+Navigator's second-largest client is SIBUR.
 According to Navigator's 2017 SEC filing, SIBUR was listed among its top five clients, based on total revenue for the previous two years.
 In 2016, Navigator's annual reports show SIBUR brought in $23.2 million in revenue and another $28.7 million the following year.

 One of the owners of SIBUR is Gennady Timchenko, a Russian billionaire on the Treasury Department's sanctions list.
 He has been barred from entering the U.S. since 2014 because authorities consider him a Specially Designated National, or SDN, who is considered by Treasury to be a member "of the Russian leadership’s inner circle."